-Human and Civil Rights Award
+Human and Civil Rights Award (Awarded in odd and even years)

 As a classroom teacher for more than 30 years, Reg Weaver saw the toll poverty takes on students.
 He saw poverty's negative impact on student learning.
 Reg Weaver was famous for dipping into his own pocket to buy a student a winter coat, a meal, or school supplies.